Tate – an exempt charity

 - Neither Inheritance Tax nor Capital Gains Tax are charged on gifts to Tate

 - Tate is able to receive Gift Aid in relation to any gifts or donations offered.

 While not directly regulated by the Charity Commission, exempt charities like Tate can ask the Charity Commission to use some powers the Commission has over all charities.

-Tate also has three connected charities: Tate Members (registered Charity number 313021), the Tate Foundation (registered Charity number 1085314) and the American Patrons of Tate Trustees.
+Tate also has three connected charities: Tate Members (registered Charity number 313021), the Tate Foundation (registered Charity number 1085314) and the Tate Americas Foundation.